rzeldent/esp32cam-rtsp/README.md

   The URL is http://&lt;ip address&gt;/snapshot

 - Over-the-air (OTA) firmware update
-  The firmware can be updated over WiFi through the web interface (http://&lt;ip address&gt;/) or from PlatformIO / the Arduino IDE (espota).
+  The firmware can be updated over WiFi from PlatformIO or the Arduino IDE (espota).
   See [Updating the firmware (OTA)](#updating-the-firmware-ota).

 This software supports the following ESP32-CAM (and alike) modules: